 Why don’t you come along to our next course info session to find out everything you need to start your learning journey?
 You can chat with our teachers, tour our facilities, learn more about the course, find out about the application process and get your questions answered by our course experts.

-To apply for this course you must be able to demonstrate vocational competency in your proposed teaching and assessing area.
+To apply for this course you must be able to demonstrate current vocational competency in your proposed teaching and assessing area.
 Vocational competency is defined as broad industry knowledge and experience, and may include, but is not limited to, holding a relevant unit of competency or qualification.
-You must have recent (within the last 2 years) employment or volunteer experience in their vocational field.
-You must also have an established level of digital literacy which will be assessed as part of the application process.
+You must also have an established level of digital literacy which will be assessed as part of

 To be eligible for this qualification you must successfully complete 10 units: 9 core and 1 elective.

 |TAEASS403||Participate in assessment validation||35||$0.00|